Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/one_pagers/action_page_signup.md

 ### Epic ###
 In this section you'll be able to outline your political policies, highlighting the issues that are most important to you.
-You'll also be able to plan your political agenda (what you plan to do once/if you reach office).
+You'll also be able to plan your political agenda (what you plan to do once/if you reach office) as well as anything else you want the public to know about you.

 ### Bio ###
 This is where you have a chance to express yourself on a personal level.